Is it dangerous to scuba dive with sharks? Or will I be eaten? Understanding scuba diving shark safety

 As I said in the introduction to this article, you are more likely to be killed in a car accident on your way to the dive.
 Or more likely to die of a heart attack, whilst waiting for a shark to eat you!

-Provoked or unprovoked shark attacks
+Provoked vs unprovoked shark attacks on humans

 When considering the shark attack statistics, there’s unprovoked shark attacks and provoked shark attacks.